Interview Hoarding: Choice Functions for Interview Phase

-In the interview step, we compute a many-to-many matching.
+In the interview phase, we compute a many-to-many matching.
 However, each doctor and each hospital only ultimately matches to at most one other partner, and each has strict preferences over partners.
 This necessitates the definition of a choice function over sets of partners.
-For our analytical results, we focus on acceptant choice functions that are responsive to preferences over partners and constrained by interview capacity.
+Consistent with the assumption of non-strategic behavior with complete information, we focus on acceptant choice functions that are responsive to preferences over partners and constrained by interview capacity.
 That is, given $P\in \mathcal P$, \begin{itemize} \item From the set $H'\subseteq H$, each $d\in D$ chooses the $\k_d$ best elements of $H'$ according to $P_d$:

 \item From the set $D'\subseteq D$, each $h\in H$ chooses the $\k_h$ best elements of $D'$ according to $P_h$:

 \end{itemize}